OvertureMIDI/Black-MIDI-Guides/docs/Domino/index.md

 The normal 32-bit version and the 64-bit dev version are japanese only.
 This will require you to [install the Japanese Language Pack for your system](https://support.microsoft.com/en-us/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8).
 The community-translated version is **only for a 32-bit exe as of right now**.

-These guides will focus on using the community-translated english version, and so screenshots shown will be of the english version.
-There will also be a screenshot of the japanese versions available through a dropdown in each guide.
+These guides will focus on using the community-translated english version, but screenshots of both the english and japanese versions are provided.

 ## Common Links